 The Bufo Marinus Doesn't Look Like a Killer, Does He?

 Well, looks can be deceiving.
 We have a frog here in South Florida that is a killer!
-The Bufo marinus, also known as the Cane Toad, kills dogs and cats.
+The Bufo marinus, also known as the cane toad, kills dogs and cats.
 This species of frog can be found all over the world except in extremely cold climates.

-The Bufo has glands behind its eyes that secrete a fatty, white substance which acts as a deterrent to predators.
+The Bufo has glands behind its eyes that secrete a fatty, white substance that acts as a deterrent to predators.
 The toxin is also on the frog’s skin.
 This substance is toxic to animals that come into contact with it.
 A dog can lick the frog and ingest enough toxin to become very sick or die.
 Small breeds of dogs are more easily affected because it does not take as much poison to kill them as it would for a large breed.

 Symptoms of Bufo Marinus Frog Poisoning

 Unfortunately, there is no antidote for Bufo toxin.
 Depending on how much toxin your dog has ingested and the size of your dog, the poison can lead to cardiac arrest.
 Foam may be seen coming from the dog’s mouth, similar to that of rabies' symptoms.
 Your pet's temperature will quickly rise and the dog may begin to have seizures.